The Challenges of Managing Team Conflict In The Workplace

 Approaches can have a lasting impact on the way we acquire knowledge and information and how we approach solutions.
 Viewed differently, this view can be powerful and aid in attaining differing perspectives and therefore quality solutions.

 A View of Conflict

 When conflict occurs, there is an incompatibility of activities, our thoughts and our internal values.
 Values form through our early development and upbringing, comprising of our deeply held inner beliefs.
 From a people management perspective there are two types:

 - Inter-individual conflict – conflict viewed between two people.

-- Intra-individual conflict – this differs to the above as this would be conflict within the same person.
+- Intra-individual conflict – this differs from the above as this would be conflict within the same person.